 That’s where van Campen’s training as an art historian comes in handy.
 “Artists, in a way, have more insight into these memories than the laboratory of science; it’s a credit to art.
 I view art as another way of doing research.
 It has a lot to do with meaning; these sense memories are very meaningful to people.
 It’s very hard for the natural sciences to capture meaning, because it’s individual and can change over time; it’s very difficult to predict.”

 And while it might be hard for psychologists to predict when meaningful moments will arise in a laboratory setting, Yankee Candle has built an olfactory empire around predicting which aromas will are the most appealing.
 It’s a process that begins not in the past, but with current market conditions.
 “The first thing usually we’re looking at is the season,” Genson says.
-“We are looking at everything relating to trends; it might be food trends, what’s currently up on the market, what chefs are cooking, in order to bring new fragrances, new ideas, and new flavors.”
+“We are looking at everything relating to trends; it might be food trends, what’s currently up on the market, what chefs are cooking, in order to bring new fragrances, new ideas, and new flavours.”